Messiah of Evil: Release

-The film's world premiere screenings were late shows held at the Cinema 1 & 2 in Paris, Texas, on December 13 and 14, 1974 and first appeared in Los Angeles in April 1975.
+The film's world premiere screenings were late shows held at the Cinema 1 & 2 in Paris, Texas, on December 13 and 14, 1974, and first opened in Los Angeles in April 1975.

-It was released under several alternate titles in the following years, such as Return of the Living Dead, Revenge of the Screaming Dead, and Night of the Damned.
+It was released under several alternate titles in the following years, such as Return of the Living Dead, Revenge of the Screaming Dead and Night of the Damned.
 The film was involved in a dispute in the 1978 over its title, when a Chicago distributor released it under the title Return of the Living Dead.
 The title was chosen to make it sound as part of the Living Dead franchise and this was misleading.
 The Laurel Group (also known as Laurel Entertainment), founded in 1976 by George A. Romero and Richard P. Rubinstein, took legal action against this use of the title.
 Eventually the Motion Picture Association of America decided that Romero did not hold exclusive rights to the terms Living Dead, but ruled against the use of the misleading title for Messiah.
-It would subsequently receive theatrical release again in 1980 under the title Dead People.
+It was re-released theatrically in 1980 with the title Dead People.